huanfachen/huanfachen.github.io/_posts/2025-02-11-intro-to-overleaf.md

 # Benefits of using Overleaf

 1. It is totally web-based and no installation is required.
-2. Many universities (e.g. UCL) provide free license of Overleaf, which allows many collaborators for one project.
+2. Many universities (e.g. UCL) provide free and life-long license of Overleaf, which allows many collaborators for one project.
 3. It is very easy to change the template.
 For example, if my paper submission to Journal A is rejected and I want to submit it to Journal B, it may take 30 minutes to change the template on Overleaf and resubmit.
 If I use MS Word, it might take hours or days.
-4. It has a rich text mode (see [link](https://www.overleaf.com/blog/the-updated-rich-text-editor-simplifies-team-collaboration)), which is very similar to the MS Word interface.
+4. It has a rich text mode (see [link](https://www.overleaf.com/blog/the-updated-rich-text-editor-simplifies-team-collaboration)), which resembles MS Word interface.
-5. It has functionality of "Track Changes" and "Add comments".
+5. It has functionality of "Track Changes" (see [link](https://www.overleaf.com/learn/how-to/Track_Changes_in_Overleaf)) and "Add comments" (see [link](https://www.overleaf.com/learn/how-to/How_to_make_comments_in_an_Overleaf_LaTeX_project)).
 6. It can be integrated with Github, Zotero, etc.
 7. There are lots of template of Overleaf.
 You can use it to write papers, prepare slides (using Beamer), prepare and update CVs.